gaara4896/BookFinderAndroid/design/Design2.md

 1. Having problem to locate advance search button, probably too small, understand every single field

 1. Able to identify the sort button

+### Summary

+1. Login page had been improved to become user friendly

+1. Small advance search button

+1. User might opt for back button as some phone might not come with back button